Missing Kids and Their Bicycles - Cases of Dario Cicolecchia, Janice Pockett, and Others

 The day she went missing, she rode her bike to a wooded area with plans on retrieving a butterfly that she'd put under a rock earlier.
 Importantly, no one knows what happened to her after this but her bicycle was found near a road.

-I am in no way arguing that Kubler committed this crime at all.
+To be clear, I am in no way arguing that Kubler committed this crime at all.
 Rather, the suggestions I'm making are kind of along the lines of history repeating itself.
-There is an assumption on my part that serial rapists and murderers are often somewhat alike.
+There is an assumption on my part that serial rapists and murderers are often somewhat alike across time and space.

 This could be a solid basis with which to start some reasonable conjecture.
 To me, it suggests that the victim was pursued rather than the victim stumbling onto someone dangerous by chance.